Impress your guests with these gourmet-looking Quick and Easy Parmesan crisps, perfect for your next cocktail party!

 I was wrong.

-For the recent in-shell pistachio Recipe ReDux contest, I knew I wanted to use some Parmesan cheese to go with my in-shell pistachios and Rosemary Garlic Roasted Tomatoes.
+As part of the in-shell pistachio Recipe ReDux contest, I knew I wanted to use some Parmesan cheese to go with my in-shell pistachios and Rosemary Garlic Roasted Tomatoes.
 It was time to face the daunting challenge of making these crisps for myself once and for all.
 I did a little research first to see the basic process of making them and set off to the kitchen to experiment.
 To my surprise, these crisps were one of the easiest fancy-looking recipes I have ever made.
 No joke!

 They require only two simple ingredients you may even have on hand already, and take 15 minutes max from start to finish to make.
 Next time I may add some different herbs and spices for a new flavor twist.
 The possibilities are endless!